atse0612/hyphen/README.md

 ## Hyphen
 Hy-phen-ate (Eng-lish) words by syl-la-bles.

-A C implement of Frank Liang's PhD dissertation, and the algorithm is optimized with Aho-Croasick automaton.
+A C implement of Knuth-Liang algorithm optimized with Aho-Corasick automaton.

 # Installation